 - Full Grant Application: The grant application is due in March.
 Nonprofits whose LOI has been selected will be sent an email with the full grant application and submission instructions.
 Reminder: ONLY proposals from nonprofits asked to submit a full grant application will be read.
 Unsolicited grant applications will be destroyed.

-- Site Visit: Each focus area will select two to three semifinalists and conduct site visits in mid-April.
+- Site Visit: Each focus area will select two to three semifinalists and conduct site visits in late-April/early-May.
 The objective of the site visit is to complete a general due diligence review and to investigate and resolve any final questions.
 Site visits require approximately 90 minutes of dedicated time, and should include the participation of the executive director, program manager, a board member, and a financial representative.
 An interview schedule will be established prior to the visit.

 Impact 100 Greater Indianapolis reserves the right to reject a Letter of Intent or a Grant Application for any reason, including if it is late or incomplete in any way.
 Carefully read the detailed instructions when filling in our forms and email us any questions at email@example.com.

 Impact 100 Grant Agreements

 Nonprofit organizations awarded a Change Maker Grant from Impact 100 Greater Indianapolis of $100,000 must sign the Impact 100 Grant Agreement prior to receiving the first grant payment from Impact 100.
 The winning nonprofit will receive a link to the grant agreement as part of the information provided at the time the grant is awarded.

 Impact 100 Recipient Report Forms

 Winners of the Impact 100 Greater Indianapolis $100,000 grant will provide a timetable for how they want the funds to be distributed and milestones to be used to determine interim goals are being met.
 As those milestones are met, additional funds will be released.

 Community Support Grant recipients will not be subject to the same reporting requirements as full grant recipients.
-Instead, residual grant recipients will provide a short written report identifying how the receipt of such funds strengthened the organization.
-The format of this report will be provided to the residual grant recipients in advance of its due date.
+Instead, Community Support Grant recipients will provide a short written report identifying how the receipt of such funds strengthened the organization.
+The format of this report will be provided to the grant recipients in advance of its due date.